johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/Software-Reengineering.md

 * **Concluding Session**: Two thirds into the project, there is a concluding session, where we will reflect on the lessons learned during the project.
 * **Final Report**: During the exam period you hand in a final report, listing the solutions for the problems you came across and what you learned from them.
 You will defend this report orally.

 Below is the detailed time-schedule, which is subject to change.
 Changes will be notified over e-mail.
-[Last modified on August, 31th, 2022.]
+[Last modified on Feb, 20th, 2025.]

 <table style="border-collapse:collapse;">
 <tr >